nus-cs2103-AY2223S2/tp/docs/team/clevon-w.md

 title: Clevon Wong's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: GoodMatch

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+GoodMatch is a desktop application used for managing applicants and job listings for hiring managers.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.